Father’s Day is celebrated around the world on the third Sunday in June, the day when Dad’s are treated!

 Fascinating Father’s Day Facts

-*Source: The Greeting Card Association Annual Market Report which covers UK greeting card sales for single greeting cards in 2022 compared to 2021.
-The report shows a strong ‘bounce back’ from 2020 when retail sales were affected by the COVID-19 pandemic and closure of many non-essential retailers for long periods..
+*Source: The Greeting Card Association Annual Market Report which covers UK greeting card sales for single greeting cards in 2024 compared to 2023.

 Father’s Day Cards by GCA Members